 edX is an online learning platform offering courses from some of the world's most prestigious universities and organizations on a vast array of subjects.

-edX is a well-established online learning platform that offers over 3,600 courses in software development, coding, and IT. edX partners with world-class universities so that you have access to their learning content and instructors.
+edX is a well-established online learning platform that offers over 3,600 courses and video lessons in software development, coding, and IT. edX partners with world-class universities so that you have access to their learning content and instructors.

 For example, suppose you are looking at learning programming.
 In that case, you can enroll in specific language courses, or take coding boot camps, offered by colleges like UC Berkley, University of Texas at Austin, or Columbia Engineering.
 Many programs include hands-on practice and live instruction, which takes 24 weeks to complete on average.

 You can audit just about every class on the platform for free, but if you want to earn a certificate for completing a course, you’ll have to pay a small fee as detailed in our edX pricing guide.